deepthi59/Bug-Report-Classification/README.md

 - **Severity Prediction Task:**
   The **severity** field is used to train models to **predict how critical a bug is**.

+- **Dataset Splitting and Evaluation:**
+  The dataset is divided into training, validation, and testing sets to ensure fair evaluation.

 ---